Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Introduction

 A critical limitation of the qudit compression schemes arises when only a subset of the qubits encoded onto multiple qudits are required to act as conditions which trigger the non-local entangling gate.
 For these selective multi-control entangling gates, removal of each control (or target) qubit from the encoded qudits effectively doubles the number of non-local entangling gates required for the implementation, thereby nullifying the advantage of the circuit compression schemes.
 This issue mainly arises due to the non-existence of multi-level entangling gates between qudits in which multiple and arbitrary levels across the two qudits can be selectively chosen to trigger the gate.

-In this Letter, we demonstrate the existence of multi-level control-Z (CZ) gates for LOQC based on spatial modes by explicitly providing two linear optical schemes.
-Unlike the two-level CZ implementations on qudits (known to be sub-optimal for a qudit architecture) which restrict the phase flip to a single pair of modes (typically the highest levels $|d-1\rangle_1 |d-1\rangle_2$), multi-level CZ gates impart a conditional phase flip whenever the qudits occupy any combination of modes from a pre-defined set.
-Our first proposed scheme establishes the physical realizability of the multi-level entangling operation with a single non-local entangling gate with a success probability of $1/8$, which is independent of the number of qubits involved in the operation.
+In this paper, we demonstrate the existence of multi-level control-Z (CZ) gates for LOQC based on spatial modes by explicitly providing two linear optical schemes.
+Unlike the two-level CZ implementations on qudits (known to be sub-optimal for a qudit architecture) which restrict the phase flip to a single pair of modes (typically the highest levels $|d-1\rangle_1 |d-1\rangle_2$)~\cite{LIU26}, multi-level CZ gates impart a conditional phase flip whenever the qudits occupy any combination of modes from a pre-defined set.

+Our first scheme establishes the physical realizability of such a multi-level entangling operation with a success probability of $1/8$, which is independent of the number of qubits involved in the operation.
 However, this implementation requires \textit{a priori} knowledge about the initial qudit states.
+Consequently, it cannot be regarded as a standard quantum gate, but rather as an operation tailored to arbitrary yet known input quantum states.

 On the other hand, the second scheme, which is derived from the first, realizes the same operation independent of the input state with a success probability of $\frac{1}{2} \left(\frac{1}{8}\right)^{2^{r_1}+2^{r_2}}$, where $r_1$ and $r_2$ are the number of qubits to be removed as controls from each qudit encoding.
 Both of our proposed schemes rely on the use of ancillary photons and Bell state measurements (BSM) coupled with post-selection~\cite{G11, P11, WHF16}.

-Coupled with circuit compression schemes, our proposed realizations provide the following circuit compilation advantages: (i) enables efficient qudit circuit compression by allowing selective removal of $r_1$ and $r_2$ number of qubits encoded onto two qudits for multi-level entangling gates such that they can be physically realized using at most only $\mathcal{O}(2^{r_1}+2^{r_2})$ non-local entangling gates which offers substantially better scaling as opposed to $\mathcal{O}(2^{r_1+r_2})$ gates in standard circuit compression schemes and, (ii) the probability for a successful implementation of a two-level CZ gate is improved from the original $1/9$ to $1/8$ corresponding to a $12.5\%$ increase in the success probability.
-Overall our realizations address a key limitation of existing circuit compression schemes and offer better scalability for LOQC.
+Coupled with circuit compression schemes, our proposed realizations provide the following circuit compilation advantages: (i) enables efficient qudit circuit compression by allowing selective removal of $r_1$ and $r_2$ number of qubits encoded onto two qudits for multi-level entangling gates such that they can be physically realized using at most only $\mathcal{O}(2^{r_1}+2^{r_2})$ non-local entangling gates which offers substantially better scaling as opposed to $\mathcal{O}(2^{r_1+r_2})$ gates in standard circuit compression schemes and, (ii) any desired multi-level entangling operation involving an arbitrary number of qubits across the two qudits can be achieved at a constant success probability of $1/8$ if the input state is known a priori.